openNDS/mesh11sd/README.md

  4. Install the ip-full package.
  5. Install the kmod-nft-bridge package.
  6. Install the vxlan package
- .
-Install the uhttpd and px5g-mbedtls packages (may already be installed along with the LuCi UI).
+ 7. Install the luci-ssl and luci-app-commands packages.
- 7. Finally - Install the mesh11sd package.
+ 8. Finally - Install the mesh11sd package.

 The mesh11sd daemon should now be running in a "safe" state (aka "manual mode").